 We caught up with Roland Gent, a Learning People student who recently passed the Professional Diploma in Digital Marketing.

-Having completed it in four and a half months, alongside a full-time job he wanted to share his digital marketing learning experience.
+Having completed it in four and a half months, alongside a full-time job, Roland wanted to share his digital marketing learning experience.

-Why did you choose to study with the Learning People?
+Why did you choose to study with Learning People?

-Did you have any reservations about learning with us?
+Did you have any reservations about the training?